What is the RHT?

 As well as awarding grants, the Trust comments directly to many planning authorities on applications for Listed Building Consent and Planning Permission for works to historic railway stations and structures in their areas.

-Progress with repair and restoration of historic operational premises has been encouraging, taking into account the major reorganisations which have taken place, and continue, in the railway industry since 1985.
 The Trust supports a wide range of projects each year, with a balance struck between buildings and structures, and between large projects and small.
-Projects supported by grants from the Trust attract funding from the Heritage Lottery Fund and other national heritage bodies.
+Projects supported by grants from the Trust attract funding from the National Heritage Lottery Fund and other national heritage bodies.
 A particular focus of the non-operational side of the Trust’s work relates to the regeneration of disused viaducts, supporting repair to facilitate their eventual transfer to trusts or other parties.